maxlluky/Mantikor/README.md

 Mantikor is an Open-Source address-resolution spoofing-Tool.
 The application is written in C# with the use of SharpPcap and PacketDotNet.
 I created the software to learn more about ARP and NDP Spoofing which results in a better understanding how to prevent and detect it in local networks.

 ## How to use Mantikor
 Mantikor is designed as a console program and can therefore also be executed directly via cmd or powershell.
 To select an item in the menu, the listed numbers are used.
-Mantikor allows to spoof either IPv4/IPv6 or both protocols i.e. ARP and NDP at the same time.
+Mantikor allows to spoof either over IPv4/IPv6 or both protocols i.e. ARP and NDP at the same time.

 ## Copyright
 The contents and works in this software created by the software operators are subject to German copyright law.
 The reproduction, editing, distribution and any kind of use outside the limits of copyright law require the written consent of the respective author or creator.
 Downloads and copies of this software are only permitted for private, non-commercial use.